Clarkson Family Medicine Residency has a long-standing tradition

 most of whom have extensive experience in rural private practice and in medical

 education prior to joining our faculty.

-Over 200 attending physicians at The Nebraska Medical Center and other area hospitals
+Over 200 attending physicians at Nebraska Medicine and other area hospitals

 serve as clinical faculty members and teach primarily on clinical rotations within

 the hospital.
 Their specialties cover a broad spectrum of medical skills and all